 What it means to work at Fedcap

-Fedcap is not just an amazing place to work, it's a place that provides services that changes the lives of those individual's misfortunate with barriers.
-We help individuals move towards economic independence as valued members of the workplace and their communities.
-Fedcap was one of the first vocational rehabilitation programs for the physically disabled in the United States and has broadened its services since its inception.
-Expect to be a part of something bigger, an organization that started in 1935 by 3 WWI veterans who came home from war and couldn't find work because of their injuries, and now, we are a vibrant growing organization, where the opportunities are endless.
-Fedcap employees take pride in their work, enrich the lives of others and are a part of a team that makes a difference every day and provides the "Power of Possible."
+The Fedcap Group is a family of companies that provides programs and services that changes the lives of persons with barriers.
+We help individuals move toward independence as valued members of their communities and in the workplace.
+Fedcap was one of the first vocational rehabilitation programs for the physically disabled in the United States and has broadened its services to address many more people who are marginalized.
+An organization started in 1935 by three World War I veterans who came home from war and could not find work because of their injuries, has become a vibrant organization where the opportunities are endless.
+Fedcap employees take pride in their work and enrich the lives of others.
+We are each a part of a team that makes a difference every day and provides the “Power of Possible.”